idd-lab/BACE1_de_novo_design/1. Structure Based Design/README.md

 + Docking Score distribution graph of all 5,020 generated ligands

 +SILE Validation plot against Docking Score and Ligand Efficiency and the fitting data (Figure4_Docking_Score_Distribution.pdf and fit_results_sile_validation.txt)

+*GUIDE TO REPRODUCE AUTOGROW4 RUN/SETUP:

+- Download and setup AutoGrow4 (https://github.com/durrantlab/autogrow4) according to the developer's instruction

+- Copy the vars.json from our dataset or create a new one, adjust paths according to your protein files, fragment libraries, and tools

+- How to apply the Size-Independent Ligand Efficiency score: REPLACE AutoGrow4's default lig_efficiency.py file with ours, and enable (rescore_lig_efficiency": true) in the vars.json file